IRC: Euler Predictor–Corrector (EulerPC)

 The EulerPC method is recommended as a fallback when other IRC methods have difficulty:

-- When the default GS method, LQA, or HPC fail to converge along the IRC path.
+- When the default HPC method, LQA, or GS fail to converge along the IRC path.

-- For reactions involving large-amplitude motions, bond breaking/forming events with flat or irregular PES regions.
+- For reactions involving large-amplitude motions or irregular PES regions.

-For routine IRC calculations on well-behaved surfaces, the default GS method or the faster HPC method are generally preferred.
+For routine IRC calculations on well-behaved surfaces, the GS method or the default HPC method are generally preferred.